1. COLLECTION OF PERSONAL INFORMATION

 (b) request further details about the way that the MCC handles personal information;

-(c) make a complaint about the way in which we have handled any privacy issue, including any alleged breaches of the Privacy Act,
+(c) make a complaint about the way in which we have handled any privacy issue, including any alleged breaches of the Privacy Laws,

-by contacting the Customer Services Manager during office hours on 03 9657 8888.
+by contacting the Customer Services Manager during office hours on 03 9657 8888 or by email to email@example.com.

 There is no charge for requesting access to your personal information but we may require you to meet our reasonable costs in actually providing you with access.

-Any complaints will be individually investigated and dealt with in accordance with the MCC’s obligations under the Privacy Act.
+Any complaints will be individually investigated and dealt with in accordance with the MCC’s obligations under the Privacy Laws.

 The MCC may also use your IP address to help diagnose problems with our systems or to help administer our website.
 In that context, your use as an individual user remains anonymous.